GDipPsych PGDipPsych MPsych (Clin) MACPA

 Background & Experience

-Carolyn commenced studying a Graduate Diploma in psychology at the University of Melbourne in 2005 and remained at the University of Melbourne until she completed her Master's in Psychology (Clinical).
-She is a registered Clinical Psychologist with the Australian Health Practitioner Regulation Agency (AHPRA) and an Associate Member of The Australian Clinical Psychology Association (ACPA).
+Carolyn commenced a Graduate Diploma in Psychology at the University of Melbourne in 2005 and remained at the University of Melbourne until she completed her training in clinical psychology.
+She is registered as a clinical psychologist with the Australian Health Practitioner Regulation Agency (AHPRA) and is a fully endorsed member of The Australian Clinical Psychology Association (ACPA).

 Therapeutic Approach / Area of Expertise